Halsey (singer): Health

 Since the beginning of her career, Halsey has been open about her health issues.
 In 2015, she said she is "just this fucked up stoner kid who made it".

 Halsey has bipolar disorder.
 She was diagnosed with the mental disorder at age 17, and said that her mother also has it.
 At that age, she attempted suicide, which is what led to her diagnosis and a 17-day admission to a psychiatric hospital.
 Not long after her suicide attempt, she began having success in the music industry.
 She said that singing and performing helped her manage the symptoms she experiences.
 Despite the struggles she has faced as a result of this mood disorder, she said that she embraces being bipolar because it makes her "really empathetic".
-On December 11, 2021, Halsey informed fans via Twitter that she was diagnosed with ADHD in high school and that she assumed she just grew out of it; however, she is now medicated for it as a result of seeking mental health treatment during the COVID-19 pandemic.
+On December 11, 2021, Halsey informed fans via Twitter that she was diagnosed with attention deficit hyperactivity disorder (ADHD) in high school and that she assumed she just grew out of it; however, she is now medicated for it as a result of seeking mental health treatment during the COVID-19 pandemic.

 Halsey was diagnosed with endometriosis in 2016 and went public with it on Twitter.
 She attributes a miscarriage she suffered in 2015 to her endometriosis, originally stating in 2016 that it was due to her hectic touring schedule.
 Only hours after she realized she was having a miscarriage, she went on stage to perform during a tour because she did not want to hurt her career by missing a performance.
 She chronicled her struggles with endometriosis on the talk show The Doctors in April 2018, where she revealed she was going to freeze her eggs.

 Also in 2018, Halsey spoke openly about her endometriosis and the pain it causes at the Blossom Ball, which is run by the Endometriosis Foundation of America.
 She said at the event, "Sometimes I'm bloated, I'm on an IV, I'm sick, I'm on medicine, and I'm backstage, terrified that I'm going to bleed through my clothes in the middle of my show."
 She told the event's attendees that she wanted to speak out about her condition because the media often portrays her as having perfect physical health despite her health struggles.
 In January 2017, she underwent surgery in an attempt to lessen the pain caused by the condition.
 She has not disclosed what type of surgery she had.

 Halsey is gluten intolerant.
 On August 14, 2019, she revealed on Twitter that she had quit smoking cigarettes after a decade.
-Halsey has been diagnosed with Ehlers–Danlos syndrome, Sjögren syndrome, mast cell activation syndrome, and POTS (postural orthostatic tachycardia syndrome).
-On June 5, 2024, Halsey disclosed her diagnoses of lupus and T cell disorder.
+Halsey has been diagnosed with Ehlers–Danlos syndrome, Sjögren's disease, mast cell activation syndrome, and POTS (postural orthostatic tachycardia syndrome).
+On June 5, 2024, Halsey disclosed her diagnoses of lupus and a rare T cell lymphoproliferative disorder.